obese squirrels on the roof

 It was one of those ridiculousy lazy weekends where the highlights of the weekend were as simple as:

-- finding a freshwater clam in the shallows of the lake behind the house and then explaining how pearls are made
+- finding a freshwater clam in the shallows of the lake, then explaining how pearls are made

-- seeing a dark, starry night, which made me miss how dark and velvety the sky above the farm was at night and how crisp and clear the stars looked there
+- seeing a dark, starry night, which made me miss the dark and velvety the sky above the farm

 - going into Charlevoix and watching the bridge in the center of the downtown go up for the huge sailboats and one fabulously, glamorous yacht